-Brian J. Graber, Ltd., represents aviation employees retaliated against in violation of aviation whistleblower laws such as AIR21, Illinois common law retaliatory discharge claims, and the Illinois Whistleblower Act.
+Brian J. Graber, Ltd., is an aviation whistleblower lawyer representing Illinois and Michigan aviation employees retaliated against in violation of aviation whistleblower laws such as AIR21.
 The Wendell H. Ford Aviation Investment Reform Act for 21st Century, (AIR21), 49 U.S.C. §42121, is an aviation whistleblower law that protects aviation industry employees from retaliation for reporting violations of federal aviation safety regulations and for filing, testifying, or assisting in a proceeding related to a violation of federal aviation safety laws, regulations, or standards.

 AIR21 protects airline employees from any discrimination or retaliation by air carriers, contractors or subcontractors for engaging in certain protected activities defined by the statute.
 29 C.F.R. §1979.101 defines an “air carrier” as a citizen of the United States undertaking by any means, directly or indirectly, to provide air transportation.
 OSHA defines “citizen of the Untied States” under AIR21 as a “person” under 29 C.F.R. §1979.101 as one or more individuals, partnerships, associations, corporations, business trusts, legal representatives, or any group of persons.
 Coverage under AIR21 requires an air carrier to be a citizen of the United States and provide air transportation, directly or indirectly such as: (1) transportation of passengers, property, or of mail by aircraft for compensation between a place in the Untied States and a place outside the United States; (2) transportation of passengers, property, or mail by aircraft interstate; or transporting mail by aircraft.
 Air21, 49 U.S.C. §42121(e) and 29 C.F.R. §1979.101 defines “contractor” as a company that performs safety-sensitive functions by contract for an air carrier.
 AIR21’s Whistleblower Protections may apply extraterritoriality.
 An employee based in the U.S. of a covered air carrier has AIR21 Whistleblower protections for protected activity occurring during an international flight.